Sparse PCA With Multiple Components: Semidefinite Optimization Approach

 \proof{Proof of Theorem \ref{thm:reform}} It suffices to show that for any feasible solution to \eqref{prob:spcaorth_compact}, we can construct a feasible solution to Problem \eqref{prob:spca_extended} with an equal or greater payoff, and vice versa. \begin{itemize} \item Let $(\bm{U}, \bm{Z})$ be a solution to Problem \eqref{prob:spcaorth_compact}.
 Then, since $U_{i,t}$ can only be non-zero if $Z_{i,t}=1$ and $\bm{U}^\top \bm{U}\preceq \mathbb{I}$, it follows that $\bm{U}\bm{U}^\top \preceq \mathrm{Diag}\left(\min\left(\bm{e}, \sum_t \bm{Z}_t\right)\right)$.
 Therefore, $(\bm{Y}:=\bm{U}\bm{U}^\top, \bm{Y}^t:=\bm{U}_t \bm{U}_t^\top, \bm{Z})$ is a feasible solution to \eqref{prob:spca_extended} with an equal cost. \item Let $(\bm{Y}, \bm{Y}^t, \bm{Z})$ denote a feasible solution to Problem \eqref{prob:spca_extended}.
 Then, since each $\bm{Y}^t$ is symmetric and rank-one, we can decompose $\bm{Y}^t$ as $\bm{Y}^t=\bm{U}_t \bm{U}_t^\top$ for a vector $\bm{U}_t$ such that $U_{i,t}=0$ if $Z_{i,t}=0$, and concatenate these vectors $\bm{U}_t$ into a matrix $\bm{U}$ such that $(\bm{U}, \bm{Z})$ has the same cost in \eqref{prob:spcaorth_compact} as $(\bm{Y}, \bm{Y}^t, \bm{Z})$ does in \eqref{prob:spca_extended}.
 Therefore, it remains to show that $\bm{U}^\top \bm{U}=\mathbb{I}$.
 To see this, {observe that $\bm{Y} \preceq \mathbb{I}$ implies $(\bm{U}_t^\top \bm{U}_{t'})^2 = \langle \bm{Y}^t, \bm{Y}^{t'}\rangle = 0$ if $t\neq t'$ by Proposition \ref{prop:orth.to.rank}.} \Halmos \end{itemize} \endproof

-Theorem \ref{thm:reform} provides a formulation which is less compact than \eqref{prob:spcaorth_compact}, but contains rank constraints rather than orthogonality constraints.
+Theorem \ref{thm:reform} provides a formulation that is less compact than \eqref{prob:spcaorth_compact} but contains rank constraints rather than orthogonality constraints.
 Therefore, it is amenable to exact approaches for addressing sparsity \citep{bertsimas2019unified} and rank \citep{bertsimas2020mixed} constraints.

-Furthermore, this formulation already provides valid upper bounds on \eqref{prob:spcaorth_compact}'s objective by relaxing the rank and sparsity constraints: